To Prime or Not To Prime

 Problematic woods are: pine, knots, oak, red woods like mahogany and cherry and teak.

 - Water based primers - used for adhesion purposes only and is not a stain blocker.
 These are often white in colour and low VOC.
 Fusion have their own version - Ultra Grip - which goes on milky white and dries clear.
 This can be particularly useful if you want to do a little distressing on your furniture at the end without having any white primer showing through.
-Ultra Grip is required under Fusion for adhesion to glossy surfaces like glass, melamine, laminate, plastic, shiny mahogany furniture etc. Can be scuff sanded when dry.
+Ultra Grip is required under Fusion for adhesion to glossy surfaces like glass, melamine, laminate, plastic, shiny mahogany furniture, metal etc. It can be scuff sanded when dry.
 It is touch dry in approx 30-60 mins.
-Recommended recoat time is 12 hours (although I have painted over it in a fraction of that time).
-Cure time 21 days.
+Recommended recoat time is 12 hours.
 It’s suitable for exterior projects.
 Virtually odourless and with zero VOCs.
 Warm, soapy water clean up.
-Suitable for painters with sensitivity to products.
+Highly suitable for painters with sensitivity to chemicals and odours.

 - Oil based primers (ie. Zinsser Cover Stain*) - used to block the likes of tannins, smoke or fire damage, mildew, water stains etc. Don’t use your favourite brushes on this, just a decent but cheap one and clean up with White Spirits.
 It’s a bit on the thick side, so try to apply thinly.
 Once dry you can lightly scuff sand for a smooth base before painting.
 Touch dry in 30-60 mins.
 Recommended recoat in 2 hours.
 Cure time 4-7 days.
 It’s suitable for exterior projects.
 May not be suitable for those sensitive to chemical odours.